Taranaki kaimoana ban given legal teeth

 “The hapū of Taranaki obviously has the mana and ability to get it off the ground, but the reality also is that there’s considerable support from the community at large.”

-He said hapū prefers that people still refrain from taking crayfish, despite having “the official go-ahead,” until the minister makes a final ruling.
+He said hapū prefer that people still refrain from taking crayfish, despite not having “the official go-ahead”, until the minister makes a final ruling.

 The legal closure did not extend quite as far south as hapū had requested, as their application included an area of shared interest with neighbouring Ngāruahine.

-All but one hapū of Ngāruahine have requested another s186A legal ban over another 30 kilometres of coastline as far as Hāwera.
+All but one hapū of Ngāruahine have requested another s186A legal ban over another 30km of coastline as far as Hāwera.

 A decision on the coast in which both iwi have a traditional interest depends on the minister’s response to the Ngāruahine application, which was lodged four months after the Taranaki bid.

-Kaumātua John Hooker said hapū was in discussion with the ministry over precise boundaries and names for the closure zones before the minister confirmed any decision.
+Kaumātua John Hooker said hapū were in discussion with the ministry over precise boundaries and names for the closure zones, before the minister confirmed any decision.

-The ban comes as Fisheries New Zealand announce a review of sustainability measures for pāua in the PAU 2 area, which includes Taranaki as well from the East Cape to Wellington.
+The ban comes as Fisheries New Zealand announces a review of sustainability measures for pāua in the PAU 2 area, which includes Taranaki as well from the East Cape to Wellington.

-The commercial take would remain at 121 tonnes and the customary Māori take remain at 12 tonnes.
+The commercial take would remain at 121 tonnes and customary Māori take remain at 12 tonnes.